Institutional Data Resource Management Policy

-The University of Michigan's institutional data1 resource, by definition, practice, and intent, is a University asset.
+The University of Michigan’s institutional data1 resource, by definition, practice, and intent, is a University asset.
 This SPG establishes policy for the management of University institutional data (as defined below) and the responsibilities for the protection of those data.
-The policy refers to all institutional data, whether verbal2, printed, or electronic, and whether individually controlled, shared, stand alone, or networked.
+The policy refers to all institutional data, in any format2, and regardless of whether individually controlled, shared, stand alone, or networked.

 The policy will serve to: